Shipping cost of slicks

 I want to ship new and used slicks.
 Size is 32 X 16 X 16 for shipping purposes.
 UPS, USPS and FEDEX all want $60-70 per tire to ship.
 I am in Illinois and potential buyers are in Wisconsin and Arkansas.

-I hate to try to squish them down to get a lower rate.
 The actual weight is 37# per tire but the dimensional weight is 93# according to UPS' bull crap formula.
-Anybody know a way around this? |

 Try Greyhound.
 I've heard of guys putting them on a bus for like $10 and have the other party pick them up at the bus station.
 Worth a shot...